 While Microsoft focused on upgrading its popular commercial Office productivity suite MS Office over the years, the Windows integrated text editor Notepad was left mainly ignored.
 With the ‘Build 17713’ the change is going to be significant.
-The Company’s blog post mentions Notepad getting a useful “wrap around” option to enhance find feature.
-Besides, Notepad will let the users zoom-in into text using standard keyboard shortcuts.
+The Company’s blog post mentions Notepad getting a useful “wrap-around” option to enhance the find feature.
+Besides, Notepad will let the users zoom in into text using standard keyboard shortcuts.

 The much-touted browser, which is bundled in with users, Windows 10 will get several enhancements in the coming days, as per the updates.

-- The users can choose to let media autoplay work on every website or sites of their choice.
+- The users can choose to let media autoplay work on every website or site of their choice.

 - The browser now comes with a built-in dictionary which is handy for use in Reading view.
 It can be launched easily too.

 - The in-browser PDF viewer also gets some enhancements including a new toolbar.

 - The browser can be set to show or hide the favorite bar on every page.
 It now replicates the working mechanism used in the Google Chrome browser.

 - The browser can display a custom URL when the home button is pressed.
 It can be set as the home page of a search engine too.